microsoft/Reactors/workshop-resources/ai-services/AI_1/computer-vision-translator/explore-app-py.md

         return self._blob
 ```

-Inside of **image.py** is our `Image` helper class. `Image` exposes a `uri` property, which will either return the default placeholder image, or convert the uploaded image into a stream for display on the page. `blob` provides the blob of the image, and will be used to upload the image to Cognitive Services. `seek(0)` is used to reset the stream back to the beginning.
+Inside of **image.py** is our `Image` helper class. `Image` exposes a `uri` property, which will either return the default placeholder image or convert the uploaded image into a stream for display on the page. `blob` provides the blob of the image and will be used to upload the image to Azure Cognitive Services. `seek(0)` is used to reset the stream to the beginning.

 ## Summary and next steps

 **app.py** represents a small Flask application.
-From this base structure we will add our functionality.
-To begin using Cognitive Services, we need to [create the resources we'll be using on Azure](./create-azure-resources.md).
+From this base structure, we will add our functionality.
+To begin using Azure Cognitive Services, we need to [create the resources we'll be using on Azure](./create-azure-resources.md).